-- Section 16 applies to all equity securities that are beneficially owned by an insider, including: - Stock, and - Derivative securities (defined generally as any instrument that derives its value from the issuer's stock, such as options, restricted stock units and performance stock units) - Whether a person is a "beneficial owner" depends upon the test for which it is applied - For the 10% beneficial owner test, the inquiry is whether the person has voting or investment power over the equity in question - For all other tests under Section 16, the inquiry is whether the person has a pecuniary (or financial) interest in the equity in question (e.g., family holdings, trust holdings, partnership holdings, etc.) - Insiders are presumed to have a pecuniary interest in securities held by members of the insider's immediate family sharing the same household - Rule 16a-1(e) defines the term "immediate family" broadly to include "any child, stepchild, grandchild, parent, step-parent, grandparents, spouse, sibling, mother-in-law, father-in-law, son-in-law, daughter-in-law, brother-in-law, or sister-in-law" and encompasses adoptive relationships - An insider who serves as a trustee of a trust for the benefit of a member of his or her immediate family is required to report the family member's pecuniary interest in the trust holdings
+- Section 16 applies to all equity securities that are beneficially owned by an insider, including (A) stock, and (B) derivative securities (defined generally as any instrument that derives its value from the issuer's stock, such as options, restricted stock units and performance stock units) - Whether a person is a "beneficial owner" depends upon the test for which it is applied - For the 10% beneficial owner test, the inquiry is whether the person has voting or investment power over the equity in question - Currently, if the award can only be settled in cash, then no beneficial ownership.
+However, the SEC has a proposed amendment outstanding whereby the holder of a cash-settled only award would be deemed to beneficially own some number of issuer securities if the purpose of the derivative security is to change or influence control of the issuer - For all other tests under Section 16, the inquiry is whether the person has a pecuniary (or financial) interest in the equity in question (e.g., family holdings, trust holdings, partnership holdings, etc.) - Insiders are presumed to have a pecuniary interest in securities held by members of the insider's immediate family sharing the same household - Rule 16a-1(e) defines the term "immediate family" broadly to include "any child, stepchild, grandchild, parent, step-parent, grandparents, spouse, sibling, mother-in-law, father-in-law, son-in-law, daughter-in-law, brother-in-law, or sister-in-law" and encompasses adoptive relationships - An insider who serves as a trustee of a trust for the benefit of a member of his or her immediate family is required to report the family member's pecuniary interest in the trust holdings